 That group of people on your list are going to be your biggest fans and your most important customers.
 You are building up a really engaged audience on that list.
 Very different from the blog reader who clicks over from Pinterest, stays for 50 seconds, and bounces off again.

-So bottom line: email lists are important.
+Bottom line: email lists are important.
 And therefore, your email service provider is too.

 While I haven’t used every email service provider out there, I have used a few and haven’t found one that is as packed with blogger-friendly features like ConvertKit.
+Keep reading for my full Convertkit review!

 While there are a few little things I would change if I could, I have honestly loved using ConvertKit from the moment I started with them.